cloudflare/cloudflare-docs/content/analytics/network-analytics/configure/displayed-data.md

 * When specifying an ASN number, leave out the `AS` prefix.
 For example, enter `1423` instead of `AS1423`.
 {{</Aside>}}

-## Select a stat filter
+### Select a stat filter

-To filter based on the type of data associated with one of the Network Analytics stats, use the **Filter** and **Exclude** buttons that display when you hover your pointer over the stat.
+To filter based on the type of data associated with one of the Network Analytics stats, use the **Filter** and **Exclude** buttons that display when you hover over the stat.

+## Create a Magic Firewall rule from the applied filters

+{{<Aside type="note">}}
+This feature is only available for Magic Transit users.
+{{</Aside>}}

+Select **Create Magic Firewall rule** to create a [Magic Firewall](/magic-firewall/) rule that will block all traffic matching the selected filters in Network Analytics.

+Note that some filters will not be added to the new Magic Firewall rule definition.
+However, you can further configure the rule in Magic Firewall.

 ## Show IP prefix events

 Enable the **Show annotations** toggle to show or hide annotations for advertised/withdrawn IP prefix events in the **Network Analytics** view.
 Select each annotation to get more details.

 ![Network Analytics chart displaying IP prefix-related annotations.](/images/analytics/network-analytics/view-annotations.png)